csikasote/csikasote_.github.io/index.md

 ### Introduction

-<div style="text-align: right"> I am a masters student pursuing the <a href="https://www.aimsammi.org">African Masters of Machine Intelligence</a> at <a href="https://aims.ac.rw/">Africa Institute of Mathematical Sciences</a>.
+<div style="text-align: right"> I am a masters student pursuing the Google and Facebook sponsored <a href="https://www.aimsammi.org">African Masters of Machine Intelligence</a> programme at <a href="https://aims.ac.rw/">Africa Institute of Mathematical Sciences</a> centre in Rwanda.
 I am lucky to be supervised by <a href="#">Antonios Anastasopoulos</a> for my final year project.
 Generally, I am interested in the application of machine and deep learning approches to speech and language processing particularly in low-resource setting.
 I am also interested in Computer Vision, Representation Learning for NLP and Multitask Transfer Learning in NLP.
 </div>
 ### Publications